dawsonblack/UIP/src/main/resources/ISSUES.md

 -add a README.md
 -pictures could be formatted better
 -need to fill in missing images
--add the ability to just press enter and search
--check the grammar of the descriptions past 27
+-add the ability to just press enter and search or login/register -check the grammar of the descriptions past 27
 -make the formatting of the about paragraph better: font, background, max-width -the background is distracting and sometimes makes text unreadable